Eroge: History

 In the early 1990s eroge games became much more common.
 Most eroge games, a fairly large library, found its way on the PC-9801 platform.
 FM Towns also received many games, more so than the X68000 or MS-DOS, whilst the MSX platform (which had many eroge games in the 1980s) was nearing the end of its lifetime.
 Eroge was much less common on consoles – only NEC's PC Engine series had officially licensed adult games, and from the mid-90s, Sega's Saturn.
 Both Nintendo and Sony disallowed adult video games on their consoles.
 Games also started to appear on Windows as it grew in popularity.
+There were also some titles on the arcades, such as the Gals Panic series.

 In 1992, Elf released Dōkyūsei.
 In it, before any eroticism, the user has to first win the affection of one of a number of female characters, making the story into an interactive romance novel.
 Thus, the love simulation genre was invented.
 Soon afterwards, the video game Otogirisou on the Super Famicom attracted the attention of many Japanese gamers.
 Otogirisou was a standard adventure game but had multiple endings.
 This concept was called a "sound novel".

 In 1996, the new software developer and publisher Leaf expanded on this idea, calling it a visual novel and releasing their first successful game, Shizuku, a horror story starring a rapist high school student, with very highly reviewed writing and music.
 Their next game, Kizuato, was almost as dark.
 However, in 1997, they released To Heart, a sweetly sentimental story of high school love that became one of the most famous and trendsetting eroge ever.
 To Heart's music was so popular it was added to karaoke machines throughout Japan—a first for eroge.